sprshsneh/Coursera_Automation/README.md

 2. Look for Language Learning; Extract all the languages and different levels with its total count & display them
 3. In Home page, go to "For Enterprise"; Look into Courses for Campus under Product; Fill the  "Ready to transform" form with any one input invalid (example: email); Capture the error message & display
-(Suggested Site: coursera.org however  you are free to choose any other legitimate  site) Key Automation Scope
+(Suggested Site: coursera.org however  you are free to choose any other legitimate  site)

+Key Automation Scope
-Handling different browser windows, search option Extract multiple drop down list items & store in collections Navigating back to home page
+1.Handling different browser windows, search option 2.Extract multiple drop down list items & store in collections 3.Navigating back to home page
-Filling form (in different objects in web page) Capture warning message
+4.Filling form (in different objects in web page) 5.Capture warning message
-Scrolling down in web page
+6.Scrolling down in web page